unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     Error with mitigation (ZNE): 0.000232
     Mitigation (ZNE) provides a 167.1 factor of improvement.

-You can also use ``mitiq`` to wrap your backend execution function into an error-mitigated version.
+You can also use Mitiq to wrap your backend execution function into an error-mitigated version.

 .. testcode::